Jaquan Brisker

-Jaquan Monte Brisker (born April 20, 1999) is an American professional football safety for the Chicago Bears of the National Football League (NFL).
-He played college football for the Lackawanna Falcons and Penn State Nittany Lions prior to being selected by the Bears 48th overall in the 2022 NFL draft.
+Jaquan Monte Brisker (born April 20, 1999) is an American professional football safety for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Lackawanna Falcons and Penn State Nittany Lions prior to being selected by the Chicago Bears 48th overall in the 2022 NFL draft.

 Early life

 Brisker grew up in Pittsburgh, Pennsylvania and attended Gateway High School in Monroeville, Pennsylvania, where he played basketball and football.

 Brisker was initially recruited by several major college football programs until it became apparent that he would be academically ineligible to play NCAA Division I football due to a low SAT score.
 He instead enrolled at Lackawanna College in Scranton, Pennsylvania over offers from Youngstown State, Toledo, and California University of Pennsylvania.

 College career

 Lackawanna College

 Brisker began his collegiate career at Lackawanna College.
 After his freshman season, Brisker committed to transfer to Penn State over offers from Alabama, Ole Miss, Maryland, Mississippi State, Pittsburgh, Utah, and West Virginia.
 As a sophomore, he had 64 tackles, 17 tackles for loss, and nine sacks with five passes broken up, one forced fumble and one fumble recovery.